 The directory is automatically mounted as a disk

 Z: , or you can use this

-You can use printers available from the client PC to print, if their use is enabled when starting the client (under Windows Options → Local Resources → Printers ).
+Printers available from the client PC can be used for printing, if their use is enabled when starting the client (under Windows Options → Local Resources → Printers ).
 The printers will then be accessible in the Devices and Printers folder by default.